When comparing Maine Coon vs Siberian cats, it was quickly evident that there are many similarities between these two cat breeds.

 - Greeting you.

-The two videos below are our Maine Coon talking to us.
+The following YouTube video below is of our Maine Coon talking to us.
 He does love to chatter all day long – listen to his chirps and chattering:

 Maine Coon vs Siberian Character Traits